electricmonk/ts-react-tdd/README.md

 ##### React Query
 We use [React Query](https://react-query.tanstack.com/) to manage complex state around asynchronous data fetching (loading, error, got data, refresh, etc).

+##### Recoil
+We use [Recoil](https://recoiljs.org/) to manage global state, since it is very small and localized and allows explictly managing only those items that really need to have a global state

 #### Jest
 Although not without issues, Jest has proven to be a mature and effective testing library.
 It offers a more cohesive framework than the alternative (Mocha/Chai), it integrates very nicely with [React Testing Library](https://github.com/testing-library/react-testing-library) and its plugin API is less messy in our opinion.